 The menopause has a significant impact on women’s mental and physical health.
-Our menopause test kit a health check designed to give women an understanding of the key areas of their body which are impacted by the menopause.
+Our menopause test kit is a health check designed to give women an understanding of the key areas of their body which are impacted by the menopause.
 Having access to this data will help you take positive steps to boost your wellbeing and reduce the increased health risks caused by the change in hormones.

 This menopause blood test analyses biomarkers which support good bone health, hormones including follicle stimulating hormone, luteinising hormone and oestrogen, together with testosterone, thyroid function and cortisol.
 The changes in hormone levels also impact your risk of developing heart disease and osteoporosis.
 Which is why our menopause test also includes magnesium, vitamin D, calcium, and cholesterol.

 In addition to the well-recognised physical symptoms associated with the menopause, the drop in hormones can cause changes in mood.
 Feelings of anxiety and low mood can be made worse by other menopausal symptoms like a lack of sleep.